Katherine-Holland/PP1-Finance-First/README.md

 1. Ideally, I would create my own videos for the site using original content and branded with Finance First.
 2. I would add a privacy policy and a full disclaimer plus a data protection page to ensure the site was legally compliant with UK Data Protection laws.
 3. I would set up the back end with an email provider to allow the email data to be filtered into a useful email database.
-4. I would set up google analytics and a Facebook pixel to track where user traffic originated.
+4. I would set up Google Analytics and a Facebook pixel to track where user traffic originated.
 5. I would link the social media icons to Finance First social media sites.
+6. I would add in an API which would track the financial markets to the homepage.
+7. Create more favicon sizes for display on various screen sizes.

 ## Credits
 **Wireframe:**